 Conclusions and Implications

 This study investigated the impact of key organisational and personal determinants of workers' PEB through a questionnaire survey.
-Based on the analysed results, conclusions can be drawn that: (i) physical health, environmental awareness, and tedious construction processes are the three determinants significantly associated with co-worker and self-enacted PEB; (ii) site management positively predicts co-worker PEB; and (iii) among all the determinants, environmental awareness received the highest score, while psychological stress received the lowest score.
+Based on the analysed results, conclusions can be drawn that: (i) physical stress, environmental awareness, and tedious construction processes are the three determinants significantly associated with co-worker and self-enacted PEB; (ii) site management positively predicts co-worker PEB; and (iii) among all the determinants, environmental awareness received the highest score, while psychological stress received the lowest score.

 The study also provides sustainable construction and circular economy implications for construction contractors and the government.
 To realize the circular economy and sustainable development, construction contractors need to take a series of measures to ensure that construction waste reduction, reuse, and recycling.
 Encouraging PEBs on construction site will help to achieve this goal.
 An effective way is to improve organizational and personal factors which have important impact on PEBs.
 Since the study shows that workers' physical stress plays a negative role in their PEB performance, it is suggested that they be given regular rest periods throughout their workday so that they are not so physically stressed and have more energy with which to fulfil their tasks.
 The findings indicate that PEB could be encouraged by promoting environmental awareness among workers and improving tedious construction processes.
 The descriptive statistical analysis results showed that the mean score of 3.83 for environmental awareness in this study was higher than the mean score of 3.2 for co-worker PEB and 3.09 for self-enacted PEB.
 This may reflect the dilemma between construction project goals (schedule, cost, quality) and pro-environmental practices.
 In the interest of reducing carbon emissions, the performance of pro-environmental procedures on construction sites will be greatly improved if pro-environmental actions are mandated by the government for all construction projects.
 This will encourage construction contractors to take measures to encourage PEB among their workers, which could be done by introducing a bonus for pro-environmental activities.
 It is also suggested that advanced construction techniques and machines should be used for tedious construction processes wherever possible to optimise workers' tasks, which will reduce their physical stress and allow them to devote more energy to PEB activities.